Answers to your questions (FAQ)

 Daniel

-part of "Jehovas Name" found on your site
+concerns the 2nd part of "Jehovas Name" found on your

-under "Transcripts."
-The problem I note is that
+site under "Transcripts."
+The problem I note is that you use

-you use a version of the Bible that I have yet to hear of.
+a version of the Bible that I have yet to hear of.
+Yes, you

-Yes, you may say that many Christian scholars use it
+may say that many Christian scholars use it today, but that

 former Jehovah's Witnesses and has not been set up as a